-2024 Expected Outcomes:

-The question on the HESD Parent Survey, and thus the related expected outcome, "I receive information about my child's progress in the classroom (such as yellow cards, notes, phone calls, progress reports.
+2024 Expected Outcomes: The question on the HESD Parent Survey, and thus the related expected outcome, "I receive information about my child's progress in the classroom (such as yellow cards, notes, phone calls, progress reports.
 (95% or greater)" has been discontinued.
 Most parents now receive information about their child's progress through the district's online portal called ParentVue.
-Some of the tools listed in the question (yellow cards, progress reports, notes are no longer used as they have been replaced by the ParentVue system.)
+Some of the tools listed in the question (yellow cards, progress reports, and notes are no longer used as they have been replaced by the ParentVue system.)
 Parents requesting paper communication/progress reports will be provided with them.

-Action 5.2: Due to the popularity of parent education activities and to the academic progress made by students whose parents participated in the activities, this action will be expanded from serving only families of EL students to serve families of students who are low income, foster youth, and English learners.
-The "Population Served" will be changed to reflect this expansion (Low Income, Foster Youth, English learners,
+Action 5.2: Due to the popularity of parent education activities and to the academic progress made by students whose parents participated in the activities, this action was expanded in 21-22 from serving only families of EL students to serving families of students who are low-income, foster youth, and English learners.
+The "Population Served" was changed in 21-22 to reflect this expansion (Low Income, Foster Youth, English learners, LEA-Wide).

-LEA-Wide).
 Data from district assessments show that Unduplicated (EL) students whose families participated in these activities had greater gains in achievement than students whose families did not.
-The amount budgeted for parent outreach and education activities will be significantly increased.
+The amount budgeted for parent outreach and education activities was significantly increased from 21-22.